 What do I do when we have made one?

-It is straightforward when your child is anxious, angry, or sad, and it is something that they can find to distract and soothe at that moment.
-Please help them to engage and be mindful at that moment.
-This box is something that they can take if they are at camp or have a sleepover.
-I hope it helps, and please do share on my Facebook Page if you make one and if it works for you.
+It is straightforward when your child is anxious, angry, or sad, and it is something they can find to distract and soothe at that moment.
+Please help them engage and be mindful at that moment.
+This box is something they can take if they are at camp or have a sleepover.
+I hope it helps, and please share it on my Facebook Page if you make one and if it works for you.

-I am starting to put up my workshops to enable positive authoritative parenting for Autumn.
+I am starting my workshops to enable positive authoritative parenting for Autumn.

-Thank you for taking the time to read this, and thank you for your commitment to the well-being of your child and your family and your willingness to keep learning and growing.
-Remember: parenting is hard work, and you all deserve support.
-Please share the gratitude and love by sharing and liking my Facebook Page, and do contact me to hear about my workshops and consultations.
+Thank you for taking the time to read this, and thank you for your commitment to the well-being of your child and your family, and your willingness to continue learning and growing.
+Remember: parenting is hard work, and you deserve support.
+Please share your gratitude and love by sharing and liking my Facebook Page, and contact me to hear about my workshops and consultations.
 With Love Catherine